dongwei1220/shiny-upsetr/README.md

 ![image.png](https://upload-images.jianshu.io/upload_images/8723194-8267e24061218c0b.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 # Support
-If you have any questions, or found any bug in the program, please write to us at dongw26@mail2.sysu.edu.cn
+If you have any questions, or found any bug in the program, please write to me at dongw26@mail2.sysu.edu.cn

 # Citation
 If you use UpSetR in a paper, please cite:

 > Jake R Conway, Alexander Lex, Nils Gehlenborg UpSetR: An R Package for the Visualization of Intersecting Sets and their Properties doi: https://doi.org/10.1093/bioinformatics/btx364

 The original technique and the interactive visualization tool implementing the approach are described here: